berak/ants-tcp/readme.txt

 if you got java installed, you'll want to use jskills.

 lots of things will need further tweaking:
-	should bots, that got eliminated/timeout be kept to the end? or releasesd as early as possible? currently, it uses no pairing at all,  just: create a game, gather players, start it.
+	should bots, that got eliminated/timeout be kept to the end or released as early as possible? currently, it uses no pairing at all,  just: create a game, gather players, start it. zillions of threads, and not  a *single* lock ... mcleo's source had a nice webcache for the http part

 this was the original PW code: